panchomb/ie-exercise-3/modules/network/virtual-hub/README.md

 ### Parameter: `addressPrefix`

 Address-prefix for this VirtualHub.
 - Required: Yes
 - Type: string

-### Parameter: `name`

-The virtual hub name.

-- Required: Yes
-- Type: string

-### Parameter: `virtualWanId`

-Resource ID of the virtual WAN to link to.

-- Required: Yes
-- Type: string

 ### Parameter: `allowBranchToBranchTraffic`

 Flag to control transit for VirtualRouter hub.
 - Required: No
 - Type: bool
 - Default: `True`